orgmycology/astropy_report/sections/3_communication.md

 > Nnobody from WCS team participates on Slack.

-### Facebook, Bluesky and Twitter
+### Facebook, Blue Sky and Twitter

-Folks who responded had thoughts about Facebook as well as Bluesky/Twitter.
+Folks who responded had thoughts about Facebook as well as Blue Sky/Twitter.

 > Facebook is an exclusionary walled-garden; there shouldn\'t be any official presence there.